manganityasrikrishnasai/manganityasrikrishnasai/README.md

 - 👋 Hi, I’m @manganityasrikrishnasai
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning 2nd year student of artificial intelligence and data science
+- 🌱 I’m currently learning 2nd year b-tech student of artificial intelligence and data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...call or text to 9492301681 or email me to krishnasaimanga24@gmail.com